 Research at the Mount Sinai School of Medicine has shed further light on cocaine’s addictive properties.
 The study observed the nucleus accumbens section of the brain, which plays a significant role in the brain’s reward mechanism.
 The study found that exposure to cocaine caused an imbalance in two of the neurons in the nucleus accumbens.
 Cocaine caused an increase in the activity of D1 neutrons and a decrease in D2 neurons.
 This distortion of the brain’s natural reward system is another example of how cocaine changes the way the mind works.

-How genes and gender may play a part in cocaine addiction
+How genes and gender may play a part in addiction to cocaine

-Scientists at Cambridge University may have come across a genetic predisposition to cocaine addiction.
+Scientists at Cambridge University may have come across a genetic predisposition to cocaine abuse and addiction.
 They scanned the brains of 60 cocaine addicts and found that their basal ganglia were enlarged.
 The basal ganglia have an essential role in the brain’s reward mechanism, so these findings were not unexpected.
 What the scientists were puzzled by was the lack of correlation between the enlargement and the length of cocaine use.
-This led them to conclude that the basal ganglia in these addicts were large before they started using the drug and that it may be partly responsible for their addiction.
+This led them to conclude that the basal ganglia in these addicts were large before they started using the drug and that it may be partly responsible for their addiction to cocaine.

 Adding alcohol makes things worse